for Riparian and Estuarine Research

 Vice-President: Peter Kalvass.
 Senior Marine biologist with State of California: Ocean Salmon Project, 1980-85; Mendocino Coastal unit manager: 1985-95; Specialist in near-shore invertebrate fisheries: sea urchins and abalone.

 Secretary: Kathleen Cameron.
 Certified Special Education Teacher (retired).
 B.S.
-Degree, Sociology; Owner of an historic bed and breakfast inn,1985-2006; Mendocino Historical Review Board Member, 1997-2003 and 2010-2013.
+Degree, Sociology; Owner of an historic bed and breakfast inn,1985-2006; Mendocino Historical Review Board Member, 1997-2003 and 2010-2016.
 Member of National Trust for Historic Preservation.
 Member of California Preservation Foundation.
-Member and Docent, Kelley House Museum, Inc. Board of Directors of Hospitality House Shelter.
+Member Kelley House Museum.
+Board of Directors of Mendocino Coast Hospitality Center (Homeless Shelter).

-Treasurer: Ericha Heinsohn-Sevy, Branch Manager, Savings Bank of Mendocino County.
-Life-time coast resident and 9 years in the Banking profession.
-Trustee, Mendocino Library; Member, Soroptimist International of Mendocino.
+Treasurer: Treasurer: Ericha Heinsohn-Sevy, Branch Manager, Savings Bank of Mendocino County.
+Life-time coast resident and 15 years in the Banking profession.

 website by Garth Hagerman